qrvey/partner-portal/docs/embedding/widgets/analytics/filter-modal-page-builder.md

 sidebar_label: Filter Modal - PB
 ---

-This document is for any developer who wants to know how to implement the filter modal widget inside Page Builder.
+This document explains how to implement the filter modal widget inside Page Builder.

-Bellow are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.
+Below are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.

-> This must be used inside **Page Builder** only.

-> Other scenarios like **Qrvey Core**, **Metric Dashboard** and **Report Builder** needs a different implementation.
+> This must be used inside **Page Builder** only. <br/>Other scenarios like **Qrvey Core**, **Metric Dashboard** and **Report Builder** each need a different implementation.

 ## 1. Configuration Object
-To configure a Filter Modal, use the following JSON schema as configuration object:
+To configure a Filter Modal widget, use the following JSON schema as the configuration object:

 ```
 {